 - Check out my coloring pages for Composers here.
 Peter and the Wolf is engaging enough without coloring.
 Carnival of the Animals is too, but some editions have mistakes in the track numbers.
 See this review about the issue.
 The Celenza picture books are all “read me first” and then you “listen to the music” separate.
 So, Bach, Gershwin, Haydn may need coloring pages.

-- Print the Read Aloud schedules, if you want a schedule for the all the fiction reading for the year based exclusively on MODG picks.
-1GRD Read-Aloud-Schedule and the Bennet Supplement 1GRD.
-These are EXAMPLES.
+- These are EXAMPLE schedules.
 If you beat yourself over the head with them, you have to go to time out.
-MODG is never about barreling through a book list or being behind in “literature”; there’s no such thing.
-KGRD and 1GRD can listen to the same books.
-It’s about falling in love with literature and goodness.
+MODG is about falling in love with literature and goodness.
 If the book is checked out, pick something else.
 The order is unimportant.
 This ain’t Ambleside.